ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_manticoin.md

 Next, we have to hook up our UI to the Gameplay Settings that knows if the game is over or not.

-* Select our `DisplayUI` text control in the heirarchy.
+* Select our `DisplayUI` text control in the hierarchy.
 * Click on "**Add Custom Property**" and select `CoreObject Reference` as a type and put in `Gameplay Settings` for the name.
 * Drag your `Gameplay Settings` from the hierarchy into the `Custom Property` input field that's currently displaying "**Missing Object**".